 Milk snakes have a rounded and uniform head to neck ratio, while a copperhead has a more bulbous and triangular-shaped viper head.
 This is another common theme with venomous snakes, though it isn’t a guarantee- there’s always an exception to every rule!

 Milk Snake vs Copperhead: Body Shape

 Finally, the body shape matters when it comes to milk snakes vs copperheads.
 Milk snakes are slender and narrow snakes, with a uniformly shaped body from head to tail.
 Copperheads have a large viper head with a wider and thicker body.
 Given these opposite sizes, the overall body length and size between these two snakes is very different.

-For example, copperheads do not grow as long as milk snakes do because of their wider bodies; milk snakes are simply more slender and longer.
+For example, copperheads do not grow as long as milk snakes — milk snakes are simply more slender and longer.
 This can be an easy way to help you identify these snakes should you stumble upon one in their natural habitat!

 Discover the "Monster" Snake 5X Bigger than an Anaconda

 Every day A-Z Animals sends out some of the most incredible facts in the world from our free newsletter.
 Want to discover the 10 most beautiful snakes in the world, a "snake island" where you're never more than 3 feet from danger, or a "monster" snake 5X larger than an anaconda?
 Then sign up right now and you'll start receiving our daily newsletter absolutely free.